-ALLY CARTER NOT IF I SAVE YOU FIRST Copyright © 2018 by Ally Carter All rights reserved.
-Published by Scholastic Press, an imprint of Scholastic Inc., Publishers since 1920.
-SCHOLASTIC, SCHOLASTIC PRESS, and associated logos are trademarks and/or registered trademarks of Scholastic Inc. The publisher does not have any control over and does not assume any responsibility for author or third-party websites or their content.
+If you purchased this book without a cover, you should be aware that this book is stolen property.
+It was reported as "unsold and destroyed" to the publisher, and neither the author nor the publisher has received any payment for this "stripped book."
+Copyright © 2018 by Ally Carter This book was originally published in hardcover by Scholastic Press in 2018.
+All rights reserved.
+Published by Scholastic Inc., Publishers since 1920.
+SCHOLASTIC and associated logos are trademarks and/or registered trademarks of Scholastic Inc. The publisher does not have any control over and does not assume any responsibility for author or third-party websites or their content.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without written permission of the publisher.
 For information regarding permission, write to Scholastic Inc., Attention: Permissions Department, 557 Broadway, New York, NY 10012.
 This book is a work of fiction.
 Names, characters, places, and incidents are either the product of the author's imagination or are used fictitiously, and any resemblance to actual persons, living or dead, business establishments, events, or locales is entirely coincidental.
-Library of Congress Cataloging-in-Publication Data available ISBN 978-1-338-13414-8 10 9 8 7 6 5 4 3 2 1 18 19 20 21 22 Printed in the U.S.A.
-23 First edition, April 2018 The text type was set in Perpetua.

-Book design by Yaffa Jaskoll
+ISBN 978-1-338-13415-5 10 9 8 7 6 5 4 3 2 1 19 20 21 22 23 Printed in the U.S.A.
+23 This edition first printing 2019 The text type was set in Perpetua.
+Book design by Yaffa Jaskoll CHAPTER 1 SIX YEARS AGO Dear Maddie, Dear Madare, There's a party at my house tomorrow night.
+Mom said I can invite a friend if I want to.

-CHAPTER 1

-SIX YEARS AGO

-Dear Maddie,

-There's a party at my house tomorrow night.
-Mom said

-I can invite a friend if I want to.

 So do you want to come?

-YES

-NO

-MAYBE

--Logan

-· · · · · · · · · · · · · · · · · · ·

-Madeleine Rose Manchester had absolutely no intention of invading the White House.
+YES NO MAYBE -Logan Madeleine Rose Manchester had absolutely no intention of invading the White House.
 But she knew seven different ways she could do it if she'd wanted to.
 After all, Logan had lived there less than a year, and already he and Maddie had found four tunnels, two pseudo-secret passageways, and a cabinet near the kitchen that smelled faintly of cheese and only partially blocked an old service elevator that really wasn't as boarded up as everybody thought.
 "Charlie?"
 Maddie asked the big man in the passenger seat of the dark SUV.
 He turned to look at where she sat, her seat belt snuggly around her, even though everyone knew silk wrinkled and Maddie had never had a silk dress before.
 She'd already complained about it, but Charlie had told her that it was either wear a seat belt or walk, and her black leather shoes were new and they'd already started to pinch her feet, and Logan had told her there might be dancing later.
 Maddie dearly, dearly hoped there would be dancing . . .